tarantool/doc/doc/enterprise/rocksref.rst

 Modules
 ===============================================================================

-This section covers open and closed source Lua modules for Tarantool Enterprise included in the distribution as an offline rocks repository.
+This section covers open and closed source Lua modules for Tarantool Enterprise Edition included in the distribution as an offline rocks repository.

 -------------------------------------------------------------------------------